the-allrounders/iot-open-server/README.md

 ## Development

+### Requirements

+You need these tools before you can develop this locally:

+- MongoDB Server (can also be a remote server)
+- Node
+- Yarn
+- An Google Client ID and Secret

+You can generate a Google Client ID and Secret by navigating to https://console.developers.google.com/apis/credentials/oauthclient, selecting 'web application' and entering http://localhost/auth/google/callback in the _Authorized redirect URIs_.

+Also, you need to enable the Google Plus API in order for the authentication to work.

+### Run

 If you want to locally setup this repository, clone it and run `yarn`.

 Create an `.env` file in the root of the project with the following contents: